probcomp/metaprob/doc/interaction.md

 This is a pain in the butt because it can take a minute or so to kill any running clojure under emacs, restart the REPL, connect to the new REPL, and reload the project.

+## The REPL and files

+Clojure talks about files and modules, but I'm not clear on the difference.
+I think they are in 1-1 correspondence.

+The top of a typical metaprob file would look something like:

+    (ns myproject.myfile
+      (:refer-clojure :only [ns declare])
+      (:require [metaprob.syntax :refer :all]
+                [metaprob.builtin :refer :all]
+                [metaprob.prelude :refer :all]
+                [metaprob.distributions :refer :all]
+                [metaprob.infer :refer :all]))

+If one of these imported modules isn't needed it can be left out of the list.

+At the REPL you can switch into any file's namespace using `in-ns`, e.g.

+    > (in-ns 'myproject.myfile)

+This can be useful but I find I almost never do it.
+Instead I usually evaluate expressions from inside files using emacs, or I use the test system, or the user environment or `metaprob.examples.all`.
+Your mileage may vary.

+## Running code noninteractively from the shell using the `-main` feature

+Rather than use the REPL or the test system I sometimes just put code in the `-main` function in some file e.g. `main.clj` and invoke it directly from the shell:

+    $ lein run -m metaprob.examples.main

+Any command line arguments become arguments to the `-main` function.

 ## Testing